top of page

 April marked a light product release: the GoSign.AI Game Hub.

-We see games as more than engagement.
-They’re a powerful way to explore what works and what doesn’t on the road toward real time Sign Language Recognition.
-Through globally collected, gamified sign data, we trained lightweight on device models that enable sign native gameplay while also exploring key linguistic and cognitive primitives such as timing, recall, and iconicity.
+We see games as more than just engagement.
+They’re a powerful way to explore what works and what doesn’t on the road toward real-time Sign Language Recognition.
+Through globally collected, gamified sign data, we trained lightweight on-device models.
+These models enable sign-native gameplay while also exploring key linguistic and cognitive primitives such as timing, recall, and iconicity.

-The Game Hub is a practical stepping stone toward the future, and a fun way to build that future together.
+The Game Hub is a practical stepping stone toward the future.
+It’s also a fun way to build that future together.

 Start playing the games now: